dustinpfister/hexo_sitesource/source/_posts/phaser-components-events.md

 });
 ```

+The method that I give to the add method of the event handler will receive a reference to the relevant display object (in this post I am using [Graphics](/2017/10/21/phaser-graphics/) rather than sprites), and a reference to a [pointer object](/2017/10/17/phaser-input-pointer-objects/).

 ## onInputUp

 Same as onInputDown, but if fires when the mouse button is release, or a touch event has ended.